-This is why I invite you to get the Rosetta Stone Recordings.
+This is why I invite you watch the Rosetta Stone seminar recordings.

-I have never done anything like this before.
+Before Rosetta Stone, I had never done anything like this before.
 If you’ve been in Planet Perry for a year or five or ten, if you’ve put useful tools in your tool belt, this will bring everything you think you know into 10X sharper focus, more clarity than you ever imagined.

 But that’s only the start because…

 Here’s an analogy that explains what’s truly NEW: